Mathématique: Chapter 3

 “We’ve been mapping the naquadria deposits using scans of the Icarus planet?”

-Ah.
-So that was marginally more than marginally interesting.
+That was marginally more than marginally interesting.
 He stopped edging backward.
-“Really.
+“Really?
 How’s it coming along?”

-“It’s good,” she said, smiling at him in a conspiratorially charming manner.
+“It’s good.”
+Park smiled, conspiratorial and charming.
 “It’s really good.
-In fact, it’s looking so promising that they’re flying in a gate and some personnel on the Daedalus to start setting up a preliminary base.”
+They’re flying in a gate and some personnel on the Daedalus to start setting up a preliminary base.”

 “Go where?”

 “To the planet.
-They’ll probably move operations over to the Icarus base once it’s constructed.”
+They’ll probably move operations to the Icarus base once it’s constructed.”

 “I’ve no idea,” Rush said.
 “Probably not.”

 “Do you want to?
-Personally, I’d love to go.
-I’ve always wanted to be on a gate team, but—I don’t know.
-I’d have to do some work to pass the physical requirements.
-I’m making an effort though—going to the gym, that kind of thing.”
-She paused, in evident expectation.
+I’d love to go.
+I’ve always wanted to be on a gate team.
+I’m working on the physical reqs.
+Going to the gym, running on the treadmill, that kinda thing.
+Dale thinks I’m crazy.”

 He said nothing.

-“Would you want to go?” she asked again.
+“So?” she asked.
+“Would you want to go?” she asked.
 “To the planet?
 Through the gate?”

-It wasn’t something he generally wasted thought on—the location behind the lock that he’d set himself against.
-Why would he?
-It was inaccessible to him unless he broke through the webbed cyphers of the gate and circumvented a limit that no human had been meant to circumvent.
-But he thought of it now, for a moment, with the gate so close and the planet so real and he knew that if there were any part of him left when he’d finished this that the only possible ending for him would be to warp time and space to the point that the warp was indistinguishable from a tear as all the violence of cracking, cyphered systems blended into the fission and the fusion of a planet in the exothermic inevitability of an unlocking.
+It wasn’t something he wasted thought on—the location behind the lock he’d set himself against.
+(Why would he?)
+But he thought of it now, for a moment, with the gate so close and the planet so real.
+If there was any part of him left when he’d finished, the only possible end was to warp time and space to the point the warp was indistinguishable from a tear as all the violence of opening cyphers cracked apart a planet in an explosive, exothermic unlocking.

+Fuck.
 He pressed two fingers to his forehead and looked away.
+Fuck.

 They walked in silence until she turned off the main corridor and into one of the smaller labs, far from Carter’s epicenter of brilliance in the middle of the floor.

 The setup was a promising dog’s breakfast of Ancient and terrestrial technologies.
-There were crystalline arrays already connected to power sources that looked like they ought to be fairly straightforward to modify, which was fucking fantastic if you were only interested in the crystals from a materials science perspective but, as he wasn’t a materials scientist, he wanted them in their native configuration.
-Like this—it would be like studying the steel of a torsion wrench when really what you needed was to use it to hold a pin in place.
+There were crystalline arrays already connected to power sources that looked like they ought t’be fairly straightforward to modify, which was fuckin' fantastic if you were only interested in the crystals from a materials science perspective but, as he wasn’t a materials scientist, he wanted them in their native configuration.

-“This is probably closest thing we have, in terms the setup that you’re looking for,” Park said.
+“This is probably closest thing we have to the setup you’re looking for,” Park said.
 “This is a satellite of Dr. Perry’s main lab space.
-Most of her work is on hyperdrives, but apparently the control matrix for the—”
+Her work is on hyperdrives, but the control matrix for the—”

 “I don’t care,” Rush said, bracing his fingers against his forehead.
 “Look.
 Dr. Park.
 I need a DHD with its crystals natively configured.”